 - 1/4 cup butter

-In a heavy skillet, melt butter over medium heat and add onion and garlic.
-Cook and stir for 4-5 minutes until they are soft and melting but not browned.
+In a heavy skillet, melt ½ butter over medium heat and add shallots and cook for 5 minutes until they are soft and melting but not browned.
 Remove from the pan and put to one side to cool completely.

 In the same skillet, over medium heat melt the remaining butter, add the spinach and cook for two minutes until the leaves wilt if using fresh, or warmed through if using defrosted.
 Put to one side to cool completely.

 In a large jug, whisk together the cream, milk and eggs with a good pinch of salt and pepper.
 This light whisking will help create a light texture to the custard.

 Add the spinach and stir gently, add the onions and stir again.
 Put one tablespoon of the Cheddar to the side and add the remaining to the custard and stir.
 Adding all the filling ingredients to the custard this way makes for a lighter quiche and distributes then evenly.
 Carefully pour into your prepared pie crust.

 Sprinkle with the remaining cheese and bake in the preheated oven until the custard is firm to the touch about 25 minutes.
 The custard will puff up as it cooks but will settle back again once you take it out of the oven.

 You can use this basic custard filling and add just about any cooked vegetable, bacon or ham, you are restricted only by your imagination